canbekley/university_db_query/README.md

 By: Can Bekleyici - bekleydata.com<br>

 ## Introduction
 This project goes through the complete process from database creation to SQL querying.
-In this example, a university database, that includes tables for <code>teacher</code>, <code>student</code>, <code>course</code>, and their relations <code>teaches</code> and <code>takes</code>, have been created using the Databse Management System (DBMS) <code>PostgreSQL</code>.
+In this example, a university database, that includes tables for <code>teacher</code>, <code>student</code>, <code>course</code>, and their relations <code>teaches</code> and <code>takes</code>, have been created using the Database Management System (DBMS) <code>PostgreSQL</code>.
 A variety of queries have been conducted in order to get certain informations out of the database.

 ## Prerequisite
 ### Files that are included: